About

 Sphinx cache

 A function specified in codeautolink_custom_blocks prevents Sphinx from caching documentation results.
 Consider using an importable instead.
 For more information, see the discussion in #76.
+You can also suppress the warning.

 Parallel build and custom parsers